Definition and foundations of the collaborative economy

 The collaborative economy offers an important economic savings by optimizing resources and reducing unnecessary expenses on goods and services.

-Cost savings and resource optimization
+Economic savings and optimization of resources

 Sharing resources such as vehicles or spaces allows a significant savings by avoiding individual purchase and maintenance.